 An intelligent Chatbot can take care of billing, inventory, and insurance claims management through integration with backend systems to generate the invoices for the payments.
 Health Insurance providers can deploy a bot to answer questions related to insurance coverage, claims, and procedures.

 Chatbots can be integrated with EHR/EMR systems to create and maintain the medical data of the patients.
 These documents can be accessed by the patient or the doctor whenever there is a need.

 Chatbots offer the great user experience to the users but the key is to develop and train the Chatbot to communicate accurately.
 As the advancement in Artificial Intelligence (AI) progresses, these chatbots will be more knowledgeable and offer a more human experience in future.
-We at Unvired has developed Chyme Bots Platform to develop intelligent chatbots for businesses.
-Click here to contact us to know more about our bot development.

 As you go about implementing your Digital/Mobile strategy, one of the decisions that you will have to make is whether to build for the Mobile Web or Native apps or both.
 There has always been a debate around this, but the lines between them are blurring now.
 Gone are the days when you were required to go Native for high-performance apps, offline capability, or if you needed an app icon installed on the home screen.
 Although web technologies have evolved significantly, there are no clear-cut answers yet.
 Specifically, Google has invested in technologies that enable the creation of Progressive Web Apps (PWAs), which combine the best of the two worlds—that of mobile web and native apps.
 We share below our take on PWAs based on research on this topic and our experience of enabling customers with their digital/mobile requirements.